 Daily oral hygiene is important not only for the health of your mouth but for your whole body wellness.
 Diseases that begin in your mouth can spread to your body and lead to significant health issues.
 That’s why it’s important to keep up with daily brushing and flossing.

 But even the best of us can have difficulty cleaning every area of our mouths thoroughly.
 It’s easy to miss spots that can develop into cavities, after all.
-Regular cleanings at our dental office can ensure your teeth are sparkling, clean, and without decay.
+Regular exams and cleanings at our dental office can ensure your teeth are sparkling, clean, and without decay.

 Your Regular Dental Visits